1. In what fora are insurance disputes litigated?

 In the Turkish judicial system, insurance disputes are resolved by the commercial courts, irrespective of the amount or value of the dispute.
 On the other hand, insurance disputes arising out of maritime law are heard by a specialised commercial court.
 If a province has no specialised court or any other regular commercial court, disputes are heard by the general competent court, namely a civil court of first instance.

 The Code of Civil Procedure provides the claimant with a number of alternative courts with jurisdiction for insurance disputes, including the commercial courts at the domicile of the defendant, and the place of immovable property or risk that is claimed to have triggered the insurance coverage.
-The Turkish Code of International Private Law No. 5718 has designated specific jurisdictions for the cases arising from insurance contract disputes including foreign elements, and clearly states that they cannot be contracted otherwise by the parties.
-Article 46 of the The Turkish Code of International Private Law No. 5718 provides that the relevant jurisdictional rules shall prevail:
+The Code on Private International Law and International Civil Procedure No. 5718 has designated specific jurisdictions for the cases arising from insurance contract disputes including foreign elements, and clearly states that they cannot be contracted otherwise by the parties.
+Article 46 of the the Code on Private International Law and International Civil Procedure No. 5718 provides that the relevant jurisdictional rules shall prevail:

-As an alternative, the Insurance Arbitration Commission, which is incorporated under the Insurance Union of Turkey, is a feasible dispute-solving mechanism alternative to court proceedings.
-Only the insured or policyholder is entitled to apply to the Commission to avoid prolonging litigation procedures and obtain a viable solution.
+As an alternative, the Insurance Arbitration Commission (Commission), which is incorporated under the Insurance Union of Turkey, is a feasible dispute-solving mechanism alternative to court proceedings.
 No arbitration clause is needed to apply to the tribunal, provided that the insurer is a member of the Commission.
-Regarding disputes arising out of mandatory insurances, the insured, beneficiary and policyholder are entitled to apply to the arbitral tribunal even if the insurer is not a member of the Commission.
-The total number of disputes settled by the Insurance Arbitration Commission reached 293,698 as of 30 September 2019.
-The scholars describe the proceedings conducted before the Insurance Arbitration Commission as an alternative and unique mechanism of dispute resolution, rather than the regular arbitration procedure, since it lacks some of the essential aspects of arbitration, as no arbitration agreement is concluded between the parties and the arbitrators are appointed by the Commission, instead of the parties, from the arbitrators registered in the Commission's list.
+The total number of disputes settled by the Commission reached 398,516 as of 30 September 2020.
+The proceedings conducted before the Commission is a unique mechanism of dispute resolution, since it lacks some of the essential aspects of arbitration, as no arbitration agreement is concluded between the parties and the arbitrators are appointed by the Commission, instead of the parties, from the arbitrators registered in the Commission's list.

 It is also possible to initiate international or domestic arbitration proceedings pertaining to the insurance disputes.